Paisley and Barrhead District Railway: Linking Paisley and Barrhead

 The centres of Paisley and Barrhead are about five miles (8 km) apart, and the spread of Paisley industry towards Barrhead, and the location of much of Barrhead industry on the Paisley side encouraged the idea of linking them.
 As well as the goods traffic that might be captured, suburban passenger business could be assumed to be attracted.
 Residential traffic had been increasing in other localities; moreover a circular service from Glasgow through both towns had operational benefits.

-In 1898 the G&SWR obtained an Act of Parliament authorising a line from its Potterhill terminus to Barrhead, there joining the GB&KJR.
+In 1898 the G&SWR obtained the Glasgow and South Western Railway Act 1898 (61 & 62 Vict. c. clix) which authorised a line from its Potterhill terminus to Barrhead, there joining the GB&KJR.
 The line opened in 1902 and a circular passenger service was operated from Glasgow.

 Paisley and Barrhead District Railway: authorisation and construction

-This was preceded on 6 August 1897 when the Paisley and Barrhead District Railway was authorised.
+This was preceded on 6 August 1897 when the Paisley and Barrhead District Railway was authorised by the Paisley and Barrhead District Railway Act 1897 (60 & 61 Vict. c. clxxv).
 It was nominally independent, but friendly to the Caledonian, and was intended as a competitive response to the G&SWR route.
 It was to be a complex system amounting to over 12 miles (20 km), making several linkages with existing lines.
 It was supported by the Caledonian Railway: £132,000 of the £188,000 capital was provided by the larger company.

 Its route was to leave the Caledonian Railway's Greenock line at Paisley St James and turn south to the foot of the Gleniffer Braes, then east, turning south again to enter the centre of Barrhead.
-Unlike the G&SWR scheme, it was to continue beyond Barrhead, and was to join the Lanarkshire and Ayrshire Railway, authorised in the same Parliamentary session, at a junction between Neilston and Cathcart.
+Unlike the G&SWR scheme, it was to continue beyond Barrhead, and was to join the Lanarkshire and Ayrshire Railway, authorised in the same parliamentary session, at a junction between Neilston and Cathcart.

 A second arm of the network was to connect with the Glasgow and Paisley Joint Railway by a triangular junction immediately east of Paisley Gilmour Street, running south and joining the other section at a junction at Blackbyres, a short distance north of Barrhead.
 This section would give access for coal traffic from the Lanarkshire pits directly to Paisley, and was to be double track to handle the heavy trains.

 Construction of the line started on 15 August 1898.
 The route had been designed to skirt existing heavily built up areas, and construction was easy except in the approaches to Barrhead and Paisley East: here the possible alignment was limited by the hilly topography, the River Levern, the existing Kilmarnock line, and the authorised G&SWR line.
 Two massive stone viaducts were required in Barrhead.
 (The town of 9,000 inhabitants was to have four passenger stations.)
 An enormous stone wall was built along the length of Lacy Street in Paisley to take the line to Paisley East as can be seen in the bridge photograph on this page.